 A flying visit on 21st June staying overnight in Trebinje.

 Mostar and Stolac

 We were not in BiH long enough, but what we saw was intriguing.
 After visiting Mostar for it’s 16th Century Ottoman Bridge and Stolac for it’s demolition in the war and ultimate rebuild, we arrived in Trebinje, part of Republika Srpska in East Hercegovina.

 Trebinje (BiH) and Dubrovnik (Croatia) are only 33km from each other, but after the Croatian War of Independence and Trebinje’s role in the bombing of Dubrovnik, neighbourly relations are somewhat frosty.
 The people in both towns were friendly and welcoming but for an outsider, the intricacies of the not so distant war are difficult to grasp.

+Any Europe Tour Itinerary should contain a surprise and Trebinje was that for us.
 We were captivated by Trebinje and made an impromptu decision to stay overnight.
 The many and popular bars of the old walled town, the old looking but still in use water wheels that lifted water from the Trebišnjica river and the endangered Plane trees that towered over a market that sold soft cheeses stored in animal skins, were all part of the initial attraction.
 There is much to see in the surrounding area and given the chance, we would definitely return.

 I do hope we get the chance to visit the Bosnian capital of Sarajevo at some stage in the future.